Discover the Penguin books that shaped us

 In a secluded hotel, an adulterous affair spirals into a terrible nightmare that will transform the couple’s lives forever.

-This omnibus edition brings together Georges Simenon’s most gripping psychological novels from the 1960s, capturing the raw essence of human frailty and resilience during a time of profound social upheaval, and revealing the chilling brilliance of Simenon’s romans durs.
+This new edition brings together Georges Simenon’s most gripping psychological novels from the 1960s, capturing the raw essence of human frailty and resilience during a time of profound social upheaval, and revealing the chilling brilliance of Simenon’s romans durs.

 About Georges Simenon